JonmarCorpuz/SecondBrain/Protocol - SNMP.md

 The Simple Network Management Protocol is a protocol that's designed to manage network performance on IP networks

+* Enables real-time performance monitoring and maintenance of network health and security

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # SNMP Components